 - DRAFT 4: “Repeating the mistakes of our ancestors is a failure of humankind to embrace change, that slows our evolution.”

 One in millions of you is good enough to do a single draft.
 If you think that’s you, then it is not you.
-The people who can do it are usually perfectionists and still will redraft it three or four times.
+The people who can do it are usually perfectionists and still will want to redraft this essay three, or four, times.
 Don’t be impatient.
 This is one of the most important pieces of writing you will ever do in your life.

 Get it RIGHT.